TeaDove/teleout/README.md

   -h, --help            show this help message and exit -u USER, --user USER  specify user to send, default is you.
   -f FILE, --file FILE  send file, text will be sended as caption.
-If folder is sended, will zip and send -c, --code            send text with <code> text to make it monospace -F, --force-file      send text in file even if it is shorter than 4096 symbols --no-html             do not parse as html --ansi-colors         don't remove ANSI escape codes from piped strings --new-user            reloging to telegram
+If folder is sended, will zip and send -c, --code            send text with <code> text to make it monospace, apply tags escaping and send as html -F, --force-file      send text in file even if it is shorter than 4096 symbols --new-user            reloging to telegram
-  --new-app             enter new api_id/api_hash combination
+  --new-app             enter new api_id/api_hash combination --html                parse as html and apply <b>, <i> etc. tags --ansi-colors         don't remove ANSI escape codes from piped strings
 ```

 # Installation